 Reynisdrangar seen from black sand beach in Vík í Mýrdal

-Impressive spot for our lunch break on a gravel road's dead end directly at the black beach west of Vík í Mýrdal
+Impressive spot for our lunch break on a gravel road's dead end directly at the black beach east of Vík í Mýrdal

 PLEASE PRESS PLAY-BUTTON